bigLucas/sales_view_system-micro_services/README.md

 `npm i -g jest`

-All the scripts defined in this file can be run by npm, just by adding them inside *scripts* in *package.json*.
+All the scripts defined in `package-scripts.js` file can be run by npm, just by adding them inside *scripts* in `package.json`.
 So, using the script above, we'd define package.json's scripts like:
 ```json
 "scripts": {